marnoux/euromonitor/README.md

 > Creating a user that already exists
 > ![enter image description here](https://i.imgur.com/hyrK0yv.png)
 >  ## Using the API
->  I have attached a postman collection that can be used to test the API endpoints.
+>  I have attached a [Postman collection](Euromonitor Assesment.postman_collection.json) that can be used to test the API endpoints.
 >  ![enter image description here](https://i.imgur.com/mne45ZW.png)
 > The tokenization is parameterized so you won't have to add it in manually every time
 > ![enter image description here](https://i.imgur.com/ltzmzy8.png)